snowsum/snowsum.github.io-/_posts/2020-07-16-dropshipping-agent.md

 -   _If you are a new commer to dropshipping business, without stable daily orders,they might not going to support you._
 -   _You’ll be required to buy stock(2-3days) so they can process the orders once they get your orders._
--   _Your agent might quota you higher price than aliexpress for they provide express shipping and only those put delivery time at the first place _
+-   _Your agent might quota you higher price than Aliexpress for they provide express shipping and only those who can understand the value of fast delivery time _
 -   _You can only access a small number of manufacturers or suppliers._
 -   _You might pay more with a middleman than negotiating directly with suppliers on AliExpress._